developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If the value ***Disable*** is chosen, then the Device User will NOT be allowed to Pull Down the Notification Bar, and hence will not be allowed to interact with notifications in the Notifications Panel.

-- If the value ***Enable*** is chosen, then the Device User will be allowed to Pull Down the Notification Bar, and hence will be allowed to interact with notifications in the Notifications Panel.
+- If the value ***Enable*** is chosen, then the Device User is allowed to Pull Down the Notification Bar, and hence is allowed to interact with notifications in the Notifications Panel.

 ### General UI Configuration - Show Airplane Mode in Power Key Menu

-This Managed Configuration allows an Administrator using an EMM to configure whether the Device User will be presented with the option to control the state of Airplane Mode from the Menu presented when the power key is held down on a Zebra Android device.
+This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is presented with the option to control the state of Airplane Mode from the Menu presented when the power key is held down on a Zebra Android device.

 ### General UI Configuration - Show Pairing Popup

-This Managed Configuration allows an Administrator using an EMM to configure whether a New Pairing Popup will be presented when an unpaired peripheral device attempts to establish a new Bluetooth pairing with a Zebra Android device.
+This Managed Configuration allows an Administrator using an EMM to configure whether a New Pairing Popup is presented when an unpaired peripheral device attempts to establish a new Bluetooth pairing with a Zebra Android device.

 - This option has no effect on existing pairings.
 - This option does not prevent new pairings that are initiated from the device to the peripheral.